 Learn more

-ArcGIS Online Web Map of Spotted Owl Critical and Suitable Habitat, Protection and Logging
+ArcGIS Online Web Map of Spotted Owl Critical Habitat, Protection and Logging

 This map shows several map layers that you can turn on and off (with the eye icon beside each layer), including:

-Habitat map layers in colour shades of medium and dark green - the Federal Government (Environment and Climate Change Canada) Draft Proposed Critical Habitat (as appearing in the Jan 2023 Draft Amended Spotted Owl Recovery Strategy), and Spotted Owl Suitable Habitat (Canadian Spotted Owl Recovery Team 2004 Model Criteria applied to 2018 Vegetative Resource Inventory/Forest Cover data); No Harvest Spotted Owl "Long Term Habitat Areas" Wildlife Habitat Areas, existing Parks and Protected Areas; approved and pending approval cut blocks, and logging company tenures and operating areas; private lands, First Nations treaty and reserve lands and some provincial government spotted owl management SBOT layers.
+Federal Government (Environment and Climate Change Canada) Proposed Critical Habitat (as appearing in the July 2024 Proposed Amended Spotted Owl Recovery Strategy), Wildlife Habitat Areas (No Harvest Spotted Owl "Long Term Habitat Areas" and Conditional Harvest Spotted Owl "Managed Forest Areas"), existing Parks and Protected Areas; recreation trails and sites; approved, pending approval and proposed cut blocks, and logging company tenures and operating areas; private lands, First Nations treaty and reserve lands and some provincial government spotted owl management SBOT layers.

 To get more information on individual layers, in the legend beside the layer click on the "three dot" icon, and then click on the "i" information icon in the drop down list, which will open another browser tab.
 You can click on individual features on most map layers on map to get more information on those features in a pop up window that will appear.
 You can change the basemap imagery/background map with the button in top right of map.